Smith leads Auburn to 10th straight NCAA opening win, 80-61

 AP Sports Writer

-GREENVILLE, S.C.
-(AP) — Freshman Jabari Smith had 20 points and 14 rebounds as second-seeded Auburn pulled away from Jacksonville State late in the first half to win its 10th straight NCAA Tournament opener 80-61 Friday.

-Walker Kessler, Smith’s partner in the paint, finished a block shy of a triple-double with 13 points, 10 rebounds and nine blocks.
+Smith, the Southeastern Conference freshman of the year, had a sublime tournament debut with 20 points, 14 rebounds and a right-handed slam dunk that’ll be hard to miss among the highlights of the Tigers’ 80-61 victory over Jacksonville State in the Midwest Region on Friday.

-The Tigers (28-5) will fac e either seventh-seeded Southern California or 10th-seeded Miami on Sunday for a spot in the Sweet 16.
+The Tigers (28-5) will face 10th-seeded Miami on Sunday for a spot in the Sweet 16.

-If Smith, the potential high NBA lottery pick, plays like he did Friday, Auburn will be hard to slow down.

-Smith had four 3-pointers, a couple from far behind the line.
-He ended his first tournament game with an emphatic, right-handed slam with just over a minute to go as teammate Wendell Green Jr. covered his face in disbelief.
+“We have No. 10 and you don’t,” Auburn coach Bruce Pearl said with a smile, referring to Smith.

 Jaylin Williams had two 3-pointers and Johnson added another as Auburn moved in front.
 Johnson followed with a sweet inside pass to Kessler, who jammed it home to the cheers of the pro-Auburn crowd.